Miles O'Brien (journalist)

 Miles O'Brien (born June 9, 1959) is an independent American broadcast news journalist specializing in science, technology, and aerospace who has been serving as national science correspondent for PBS NewsHour since 2010.

 Early life

-Born in Detroit and raised in Grosse Pointe Farms, Michigan, O’Brien attended Georgetown University.
+Born in Detroit and raised in Grosse Pointe Farms, Michigan, O'Brien attended Georgetown University.
 In 1982, he was offered and accepted his first broadcasting position with WRC-TV in Washington, DC.
-He was later a reporter and anchor at TV stations in Boston, Massachusetts; Tampa, Florida; Albany, New York; and St. Joseph, Missouri.
-O’Brien joined CNN in 1992.
+He was later a reporter and anchor at TV stations in Boston, Massachusetts; Tampa, Florida; Albany, New York and St. Joseph, Missouri.
+O'Brien joined CNN in 1992.

 He is a third-generation general aviation pilot.
 His father, a private pilot, shared his love of flying with him at an early age.
-His first flights were in small Cessnas and Pipers rented by his father.
+His initial flights were in small Cessnas and Pipers rented by his dad.
 O'Brien's paternal and maternal grandfathers were also both pilots.